Treeofsavior/ThaiTranslation/README.md

 **GUIDELINES IN WIKI HAVE BEEN UPDATED** <br>
 **PLEASE CHECK THE [GUIDELINES](https://github.com/Treeofsavior/EnglishTranslation/wiki/Guidelines) BEFORE SENDING YOUR PULL REQUESTS.**

+1. Please leave a sign to us like Good to merge.
+Then the PR will be merged.

-1. Latest translations have been updated for 2nd iCBT. (**NEW**)
+2. Latest translations have been updated for 2nd iCBT. (**NEW**)

-2. {memo X} have been updated to English files. (**NEW**)
+3. {memo X} have been updated to English files. (**NEW**)

-3. Please send a separate Pull Request for EACH FILE.
+4. Please send a separate Pull Request for EACH FILE.

-4. Please use the latest file version before editing the translations
+5. Please use the latest file version before editing the translations

-5. Have you checked out our official Forums?
+6. Have you checked out our official Forums?
 Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.

-6. Scroll down for a preview of how real-time translation works in game!
+7. Scroll down for a preview of how real-time translation works in game!

-7. Be sure to take a look at the [**Wiki**](https://github.com/Treeofsavior/EnglishTranslation/wiki) page for guides and reminders before sending us your translations.
+8. Be sure to take a look at the [**Wiki**](https://github.com/Treeofsavior/EnglishTranslation/wiki) page for guides and reminders before sending us your translations.

 # Tree of Savior Open Text Client (OTC)